Welcome to John Masefield Careers

-Here you will information relating to careers, apprenticeships and university applications.
+Here you will find information relating to careers, apprenticeships and university applications.

 JMHS has a careers adviser, Mrs Rose.
-Mrs Rose works in school on Tuesdays between 8.30 am and 4.00 pm during term time and is based in the Careers Room opposite the Dance Studio.
+Mrs Rose works in school on Tuesdays between 8.30 am and 4.00 pm during term time and is based in the Careers Room in The Hub.
 Any student can drop in to speak to Mrs Rose before school, at brunch or lunchtime on a Tuesday.
 Mrs Rose can support students to make informed decisions on their future choices by exploring the following options: